jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 -d '{message: "test"}'
 ```

-This REST Service is generic.
-So, you can add your parameters for your requirements.

-> Important Note: Please keep in mind that the REST interface only responds to the calls that are made from 127.0.0.1 by default.
-If you call from any other IP Address, it does not return.
-For allowing more IP Address, take a look at the  Security section later in this post.

-For more detail, please visit our [REST API Guide](REST-Guide)
+You can send any text with this method.
+The sample command above just sends ```{message: "test"}``` to the publisher or players of the `{STREAM_ID}`

-## Data Channel Web Hooks
+# Receive Data Channel Messages with Web Hook
-In order to integrate Data Channel to your application, you can use web hooks.
+You can programmatically collect all Data Channel messages for any stream with web hook.
 All data channel messages are delivered to these hooks as well.

-* Add Data Channel Webhook URL
-In order to add default URL,  just follow the steps below
+Here is the step by step guide to add web hook for data channel messages.

 * Open your apps `red5-web.properties` which is under `webapps/<app_name>/WEB-INF`
-* Add `settings.dataChannelWebHook` property and assign your web hook url
+* Add `settings.dataChannelWebHook` property and assign your web hook url.
+Start with`http` or `https`
 * Save the file and restart the server
 ```
 sudo service antmedia restart
 ```
-After restarting, your url is called with data channel messages.
+After restarting, your web hook url is called with data channel messages by Ant Media Server.

-### Webhooks List

-Ant Media Server will hook to your website using a POST request with "multipart/form-data" as the body.
-Some example responses are:

-* <strong>data:  </strong>message in the broadcast
+POST method is used for sending data channel messages with "multipart/form-data" encoding.
+The name of the variable is the `data` that contains the data channel message